-- The fast and super-fast mechanisms developed in the previous project offer reduced computational burdens for chemistry. - Explicit representation of complex organic chemistry is absent. - We will improve the representation of organic chemistry by - calculating the rate of oxidation of VOCs into the condensable chemicals that form SOAs, including ammonia (NH3), which plays a key role in controlling aerosol and cloud droplet pH; - calculating the effect of emissions on the concentration of reactive greenhouse gases (CH4, N2O, HCFCs) and ozone depleting chemicals, which affect climate and air quality; and - constraining other model components through comparison with observations of related isotopic tracers (SF6, 222 Rn, 210 Pb, OCS, and CO18O).
+- The fast and super-fast mechanisms developed in the previous project offer reduced computational burdens for chemistry. - Explicit representation of complex organic chemistry is absent. - We will improve the representation of organic chemistry by - calculating the rate of oxidation of VOCs into the condensable chemicals that form SOAs, which plays a key role in controlling aerosol and cloud droplet pH; - adding ammonia (NH3), which plays a key role in controlling pH of aerosols and cloud droplets; - calculating the effect of emissions on the concentration of reactive greenhouse gases (CH4, N2O, HCFCs) and ozone depleting chemicals, which affect climate and air quality; and - constraining other model components through comparison with observations of related isotopic tracers (SF6, 222Rn, 210Pb, OCS, and CO18O).